bkuhlmann/milestoner/README.md

 - Global: `~/.milestonerrc`
 - Local: `<project repository root>/.milestonerrc`

-Order of precedence for any setting is resolved as follows (with the first taking top priority):
+Order of precedence for any setting is resolved as follows (with the last taking top priority):

+0. Global `~/.milestonerrc`.
+0. Local project repository `.milestonerrc`.
 0. CLI option.
 Example: A version passed to either the `--tag` or `--publish` commands.
-0. Local project repository `.milestonerrc`.
-0. Global `~/.milestonerrc`.

 Any setting provided to the CLI during runtime would trump a local/global setting and a local setting would trump a global setting.
 The global setting is the weakest of all but great for situations where custom settings should be